Welcome to the Stanford Graduate Sustainable Design and Construction Program

 Because many of our courses involve group activities, an address list is important for all students.
 Please make sure that you enter your local address, phone and email address into the AXESS system.
 We can create a contact list for everyone in the SDC Program.

-Every fall we put together a composite class photo.
-Photos will be taken before the first CEE 258 Seminar meeting on Wednesday, September 27 from 1:00 PM - 3:00 PM.
-Please dress appropriately in business attire.
-Each student will receive a copy of the composite photograph.
+Every fall we put together a class photo.
+Individual student photos will be taken on Friday, September 28, 2018 from 12:00 PM - 4:00 PM in Y2E2 270.
+Please be sure to sign-up and dress appropriately in business casual attire.
+Each student will receive a digital copy of the class photograph.

 Each year company members of the Construction Institute and other firms come to the SDC Program to interview students for internship and permanent positions.
 The interviews are normally held during winter and spring quarters.
 You will need to have an updated resume if you plan to participate in these interviews.
 Typically, you'll need to submit your resume at least one week prior to an interview to be considered for an interview slot.
 Look for details and sign-up sheets near Room 242 in Y2E2.